-In February 2019, as part of the Cardiovascular Disease Prevention System Leadership Forum, NHS England and NHS Improvement (now known as NHS England) published new national ambitions for the detection and management of high-risk conditions.
+In February 2019, as part of the Cardiovascular Disease Prevention System Leadership Forum, NHS England and NHS Improvement (NHSE&I) published new national ambitions for the detection and management of high-risk conditions.
 The ambition for hypertension is that 80% of the expected number of people with high blood pressure (BP) are detected by 2029, and that 80% of the population diagnosed with hypertension are treated to target levels of BP.

-At the time of publication of the NHS Long Term Plan, NHS England and NHS Improvement and Public Health England estimated that fewer than 60% of people with hypertension had been diagnosed, with an estimated 5.5 million people having undiagnosed hypertension across the country.
+At the time of publication of the NHS Long Term Plan, NHSE&I and Public Health England (PHE) estimated that fewer than 60% of people with hypertension had been diagnosed, with an estimated 5.5 million people having undiagnosed hypertension across the country.

-The Hypertension Case-Finding Service has been added to the NHS Community Pharmacy Contractual Framework (CPCF) as an Advanced service as part of year three of the five-year CPCF deal.
-The service will support the [NHS Long Term Plan](#) ambitions for prevention of cardiovascular disease (CVD).
+The Community Pharmacy Hypertension Case-Finding Advanced Service has been added to the NHS Community Pharmacy Contractual Framework (CPCF) as part of year three of the five-year CPCF deal.
+The service will support the [NHS Long Term Plan](#) ambitions for prevention of cardiovascular disease.

-There are two stages to the service - the first is identifying people at risk of hypertension and offering them a blood pressure measurement (a 'clinic check').
+There are two stages to the service - the first is identifying people at risk of hypertension and offering them blood pressure measurement (a 'clinic check').
 The second stage, where clinically indicated, is offering ambulatory blood pressure monitoring (ABPM).
-Patients identified with high or very high blood pressure will be referred to their GP practice.
+Patients identified with high or very high blood pressure will be referred to their general practice.